denisjackman/Cee/reference/AI -Notes.md

     *   Execute the ORDER.

 ## MOVE
+    *   MOVE OBJECT in Direction
+    *   If the target location has been reached clear the MOVE order

 ## ATTACK
+    *   Attack the Target
+    *   If the target does not exist then clear the ATTACK order and clear the TARGET

 ## FOLLOW
+    *   Follow the Target
+    *   If the target is an ENEMY OBJECT then limit the follow to outside weapons range
+    *   if the target is a FRIENDLY OBJECT then stay within MINIMUM Distance of the TARGET
+    *   if the target does not exist then clear the FOLLOW order and clear the TARGET

 ## SCAN
     *   Scan works as follows.
 The object scans in 360 degree.
 All object in the range are catalogued.